Apple Begins Rejecting Apps With 'Hot Code Push' Feature

 Aside from that, my Android phone cost more than my wife's iPhone 6 Plus (does more, too).
 I paid for both.
 I've paid for a few hundred dollars in apps and more than that in in-app pu

-The reason to develop for them is that Apple has a huge share of the 400m consumers who spend the most on applications.

-As an aside, vertical applications don't have this problem.
-They aren't easy to clone as the developer often has to have business partnership relations with desktop / server / SaaS companies.
-You often don't have to give up a percentage as the app is included (free).

-Re:Pray I don't change it again (Score:4, Interesting)
+Re:Pray I don't change it again (Score:5, Insightful)

 Let's see: